santacodes/authwall/README.md

-# AuthWall (Completed FRONT-END, SOCKETS TO BE ADDED; README To Be Updated)
+# AuthWall (Completed FRONT-END, SOCKETS TO BE ADDED)
 Password authentication system using Python and MySQL